lrfinotti/cybr201_book/13-Factorization.md

 Given a certain range, how large must $B$ be so that a random element $n$ in that range has a "good chance" of being $B$-smooth?
 :::

-These questions are in fact relevant to *all* modern factorization methods and we will come back to them in [](#smooth-numbers) below.
+These questions are in fact relevant to *all* modern factorization methods and we will come back to them in {prf:ref}`smooth-numbers` below.

 +++